SindreH/cookie-manager-js/README.md

 ## Usage
-After include the "cookie-manager.min.js", you will be able to use "CookieManager" object.
+After include the `cookie-manager.min.js`, you will be able to use `CookieManager` object.

-You can also load "CookieManager" object as an AMD, CommonJS or Node module.
+You can also load `CookieManager` object as an AMD, CommonJS or Node module.

 ## Functionalities